n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstorezep.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Zep Vector Store
+title: Zep Vector Store node documentation
 description: Documentation for the Zep Vector Store node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 ---

-# Zep Vector Store
+# Zep Vector Store node

 Use the Zep Vector Store to interact with Zep vector databases.
 You can insert documents into a vector database, get many documents from a vector database, and retrieve documents to provide them to a retriever connected to a chain.